21 Brilliant Facts about Barack Obama

 Obama was a religious convert, which he discusses in his book The Audacity of Hope.
 “I felt God’s spirit beckoning me,” he writes.

 The ex-President installed healthcare reforms opening up medical support to millions of Americans, referred to colloquially as ‘Obamacare’.
-The system proved popular with many, but has been a sticking point for many Republicans, as well as current President Donald Trump.
+The system proved popular with many, but has been a sticking point for many Republicans.

 It was during Obama’s Presidency that Al-Qaeda terrorist Osama Bin Laden, reportedly to blame for spearheading the 9/11 attacks, was captured in Pakistan, and killed.